MSW Thesis and Research Experience

 To be eligible to do a thesis a student must:

-- have met with the Associate Dean of Research to determine feasibility of the proposal
+- Have met with the MSW Program Director to determine the feasibility of the proposal

 Students will be approved for a thesis based on meeting the above eligibility criteria, and based on: 1) the quality of the applicant’s proposed research, and 2) the availability of a supervisor.